fbpx

 TEKSLA.K.2.B.ii

-Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–beginning reading and writing…The student is expected to: demonstrate and apply phonetic knowledge by: using letter-sound relationships to decode, including VC, CVC, CCVC, and CVCC words.
+Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–beginning reading and writing…The student expects to: demonstrate and apply phonetic knowledge by: using letter-sound relationships to decode, including VC, CVC, CCVC, and CVCC words.

 TEKSLA.K.2.E

-Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–beginning reading and writing…The student is expected to: develop handwriting by accurately forming all uppercase and lowercase letters using appropriate directionality.
+Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–beginning reading and writing…The student expects to: develop handwriting by accurately forming all uppercase and lowercase letters using appropriate directionality.

 TEKSLA.K.3.C

-Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–vocabulary…The student is expected to: identify and use words that name actions; directions; positions; sequences; categories such as colors, shapes, and textures; and locations.
+Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking–vocabulary…The student expects to: identify and use words that name actions; directions; positions; sequences; categories such as colors, shapes, and textures; and locations.

 TEKSLA.K.5.H

 Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.
-The student is expected to: synthesize information to create new understanding with adult assistance.
+The student expects to: synthesize information to create new understanding with adult assistance.

 TEKSLA.K.5.I

-Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts…The student is expected to: monitor comprehension and make adjustments such as re-reading, using background knowledge, checking for visual cues, and asking questions when understanding breaks down with adult assistance.
+Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts…The student expects to: monitor comprehension and make adjustments such as re-reading, using background knowledge, checking for visual cues, and asking questions when understanding breaks down with adult assistance.

 TEKSLA.K.6.B

 Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: provide an oral, pictorial, or written response to a text;
+The student expects to: provide an oral, pictorial, or written response to a text;

 TEKSLA.K.6.F

 Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: respond using newly acquired vocabulary as appropriate.
+The student expects to: respond using newly acquired vocabulary as appropriate.

 Math